 Am I obligated to buy services or packages from Indies United?

 As a co-op, various services for your books can be purchased from our independent vendors but you are under no obligation to do so.
-The only required purchase with Indies United is our ISBN processing fees and the $5 monthly advertising fee.
 Any services you purchase from our vendors will be an individual contract between you and the vendor.
 Our independent contractors are here for your convenience, but you are not prohibited from using any other outside services for your books.